 What does each Open Enrollment course include?

-- Open Enrollment courses are comprised of 6-7 online learning modules.
+- Most open enrollment courses are comprised of 6-7 online learning modules.
 Each module addresses a competency defined in ACUE’s Effective Practice Framework©.
 Successfully completing an open enrollment course earns a microcredential which can stack with other ACUE microcredentials to earn a Certificate in Effective College Teaching.

-- Downloadable planning guides and resources to support learning and implementation of recommended techniques.
+- Downloadable planning guides and resources to support learning and implementation of recommended practices.